 Contract clauses

-FAR 19.708 mandates the inclusion of specific clauses to ensure small business participation in federal contracts, with requirements varying by contract type, value, and location.
+FAR 19.708 mandates specific clauses to promote small business participation in federal contracts, with requirements based on contract value, type, and performance location.

 Overview

 FAR 19.708 outlines the mandatory and optional contract clauses that must be included in solicitations and contracts to support the Small Business Subcontracting Program.
-It specifies when to insert clauses related to the utilization of small business concerns, requirements for subcontracting plans, liquidated damages for noncompliance, and incentive programs for exceeding small business subcontracting goals.
-The section provides detailed instructions for contracting officers on clause selection based on contract value, type, location, and acquisition method, ensuring compliance with small business participation requirements.
+It specifies when to insert clauses related to the utilization of small business concerns, subcontracting plans, liquidated damages, and incentive programs, depending on contract value, type, and performance location.
+The section ensures that contractors and contracting officers are aware of their obligations to promote small business participation in federal contracting and subcontracting.

 Key Rules